-Application information, including a link to the online application, is available on our website at http://religion.utoronto.ca/programs/graduate/ma-program/.
-The Department uses a self-administered application process which includes an online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters and forward original copies of all transcripts.
+Application information, including a link to the online application, is available on our website at http://religion.utoronto.ca/programs/graduate/maprogram/.
+The Department uses a self-administered application process which consists of an online application form.
+Applicants are required to complete the online application form, make their application payment, and arrange for 3 reference letters.